Color-blind diversity has become a focal point when talking about race.

 Multiculturalism is an alternative approach to color-blind diversity.
 Unlike color-blind diversity, multiculturalism acknowledges and even celebrates racial differences.

 According to Nussbaum, multiculturalism yields more positive outcomes for intergroup relations than color-blindness.
 For instance, a researcher found that individuals exposed to multicultural messages demonstrated heightened perspective-taking tendencies, underscored by efforts to understand other people better.
-In addition, research has shown that recent data has indicated that fostering appreciation for other people’s perspectives intensifies the feeling of inclusion within the organization.
+In addition, research has shown that recent data has indicated that fostering an appreciation for other people’s perspectives intensifies the feeling of inclusion within the organization.
 And teams with inclusive leaders are 17% more likely to report that they are high performing, 20% more likely to say they make high-quality decisions, and 29% more likely to report behaving collaboratively.

 Racial attitudes may fluctuate depending on the approach taken to achieve inter-ethnic harmony.
 A color-blind approach can lead to many problems in social interaction that can ultimately hinder performance.